-1CRT: Chinese Remainder Theorem
+&lt;sup>3 CRT: Chinese Remainder Theorem

-- implement a high level interface to Elliptic Curve Cryptography computed on the hardware component Crypto2304T and includes countermeasures against fault injection and side channel attacks. - implements routines for ECDSA signature generation, for ECDSA signature verification, ECDSA key generation and for the Elliptic Curve Diffie-Hellman key agreement. - In addition, the EC library provides an additional function for calculating primitive elliptic curve operations like ECC Add and ECC Double. - over prime field Fp, as well as over GF(2n) finite field are supported too.
+- In addition, the EC library provides an additional function for calculating primitive elliptic curve operations like ECC Add and ECC Double. - over prime field Fp, as well as over GF(2n) finite field are supported too.

 The EC library is delivered as object code and in this way integrated in the user software.

-The security functional requirement covers the standard Brainpool [19] and NIST [26] Elliptic Curves with key lengths of 160, 163, 192, 224, 233, 256, 283, 320, 384, 409, 512 or 521 bits.
+The security functional requirement covers the standard Brainpool [19] and NIST [26] Elliptic Curves with key lengths of 160, 163, 192, 224, 233, 256, 283, 320, 384, 409, 512 and 521 Bits.
 For one part the definition of the key lengths follows the national AIS32 regulation regarding the 100 bit security level by the BSI.
+However, the former 80 bit level is achieved by the key lengths of 160, 163, and 192 Bits.

 Numerous other curve types, being also secure in terms of side channel attacks on this TOE, exist, which the user optionally can add in the composition certification process.

-The Toolbox library does not provide cryptographic support or additional security functionality as it provides only the following basic long integer arithmetic and modular functions in software, supported by the cryptographic coprocessor: Addition, subtraction, division, multiplication, comparison, reduction, modular addition, modular subtraction, modular multiplication, modular inversion and modular exponentiation.
+The Toolbox library, regardless of the version chosen, does not provide cryptographic support or additional security functionality as it provides only the following basic long integer arithmetic and modular functions in software, supported by the cryptographic coprocessor: Addition, subtraction, division, multiplication, comparison, reduction, modular addition, modular subtraction, modular multiplication, modular inversion and modular exponentiation.
 No security relevant policy, mechanism or function is supported.
 The Toolbox library is deemed for software developers as support for simplified implementation of long integer and modular arithmetic operations.
-The Toolbox library is not part of the TOE Security Functionality (TSF).

-The symmetric cryptographic library SCL offers a high level interface to perform the cryptographic operations DES, TDES and AES with different key lengths on the symmetric cryptographic coprocessor (SCP) for this TOE.
-In addition, the SCL implements MAC computation of a CMAC, using AES and 3DES algorithms.
+The symmetric cryptographic library SCL - in both versions - offers a high level interface to perform the cryptographic operations DES, TDES and AES with different key lengths on the symmetric cryptographic coprocessor (SCP) for this TOE.
+In addition the SCL in version vo2.04.002 implements computation of a CMAC using AES and 3DES algorithms.